 ✨Variations and add-ins

-Veggies - Feel free to add more veggies to your pho!
+Vegetables - Feel free to bulk up your tofu pho by adding more veggies!
 Bok choy, choy sum, carrots, and other mushroom varieties are excellent choices.

 ❔Commonly asked questions